 FiniteHelp is an old old project I built in college that makes a negligible amount of money but it does make money.
 I haven't updated the interface since I built it about 9 years ago but I mention it because back in those days I wasn't even a software developer yet.
 I was just a guy tinkering around with web stuff in his free time.
 A really smart guy I met in college, Stephen Leung was an excellent tutor for a particular math course, Finite Math (discrete math).
 He basically wanted to make a tutoring site for the course.
 At the time Khan Academy was still really new and barely heard of it but I had played around with it.
 What Stephen was talking about I could see the potential in because I thought Khan Academy was really cool and with the amount of tinkering I had done, I figured I could probably build it so I did.

 I had to learn video editing which was harder than I thought it would be.
 We also made the mistake of using an 8 dollar microphone (I blame Stephen for being cheap), so the audio was complete crap.
 I spent hours and hours trying to learn audio editing so I could improve it, only to come to the conclusion that most of good audio is the room and the source.
 There just isn't much you can do with audio recorded from an 8 dollar mic, certainly not in those days at least.

-Anyway the site is FiniteHelp.com, it hasn't been touched in years but people still use it and new payings users sign up every month or two.
+Anyway the site is FiniteHelp.com, it hasn't been touched in years but people still use it and new paying users sign up every month or two.
 Even though the site didn't make either of us rich, it's a really important part of my past.
 This site proved to me that I could put something on the internet and people would pay money for it.
 Now days that seems so obvious, and people were making money on the internet then too, but not as much and not as many people.
-I came from a town of 4000 people in Indiana, it took a lot for me to think I could do even the smallest things.
-And that's such an important part of tapping your full potential BELIEF.
+Ultimately this project gave me the belief I needed that I could actually make money by building things and putting them online and I'm really thankful for that.